markgbeckett/jupiter_ace/getting_started/README.md

 To save your work on the Minstrel 4th, in typical 1980s style, you need a cassette recorder (or a modern-day substitute, such as a PC with a mic jack).

-You need to connect your cassette recorder to the ear and mic sockets on the Minstrel 4th, using a 3.5mm headphone lead (contrary to the usual convention, the mic socket is used to capture audio output from the Minstrel 4th, to save on tape, and the Ear socket is used to play-back a saved program into the Minstrel's memory).
+You need to connect your cassette recorder to the ear and mic sockets on the Minstrel 4th, using a 3.5mm headphone lead (contrary to the usual convention, the mic socket is used to capture audio output from the Minstrel 4th, to save on tape, and the Ear socket is used to play-back a saved program into the Minstrel 4th's memory).

 If you have a Minstrel 4D, then you can save your work onto a suitably formatted SD card.
 The Forth procedure for doing this is the same as on the Minstrel 4th.
 However, on the 4D you do not need to set up a cassette recorder, the Minstrel SD will automatically handle the mechanics of save.
 (You can actually save to cassette from the 4D, if you prefer.
 Follow the instructions in the 4D manual for disabling Save to SD and then follow these instructions as if you are using a Minstrel 4th).